Written by: Samantha Azzarello and Jordan Jackson

 “A smooth sea never made a skilled sailor”

-The degree of market volatility varies from small ripples, to rolling waves, to a financial crisis-sized tsunami.
+A market without volatility would be unnatural, like an ocean without waves.
+The free market, like the open ocean, is constantly churning.
+For some investors, market moving waves can be exciting, providing a buying opportunity of mispriced securities.
+But for most investors who focus on their long-term financial goals, the waves in the market can feel violent and threatening.The degree of market volatility varies from small ripples, to rolling waves, to a financial crisis-sized tsunami.
 While all volatility feels uncomfortable in the near-term, the important question for long-term investors is how to respond to it.
 This paper will put volatility in context relative to historic trends, and then outline five things to keep in mind when the market gets choppy.

 Navigating bigger waves: